 Always choosing his words carefully, correcting a phrase where needed, Tatchell exudes focused intelligence and a long practice of political reflection.
 Watching other interviews he has given over the years, it is remarkable to note the near-identical sentences he uses to describe his early years as an activist, his family and coming out in Australia.

 Something of the fundamentalist evangelist rings out in Tatchell himself, a relic of his upbringing, no doubt.
-His campaigning zeal is accompanied by But after a lifetime of building, leading and joining campaigning organisations, Tatchell is also pragmatic.
+His campaigning zeal is accompanied by a deep scepticism of how the state behaves.
+But after a lifetime of building, leading and joining campaigning organisations, Tatchell is also pragmatic.
 He stresses the need to hold in balance collective goals and individual freedoms.

 “It’s great to have a desire to change things for the better, whether it be in your own personal life, in your community or the wider country or the world.
 But desires and aspirations alone aren’t going to make it happen.
 You need to find a way of engaging with others who share similar ideas because it’s only through collective action that we succeed in bringing about social change.”